 Last night, I experienced the greatest gig I have ever been to, as German Industrial Metallers; Rammstein, roared into the Milton Keynes MK Dons stadium for their only 2019 UK stop on their massive European stadium tour.
 The Rammstein boys have been doing this for nearly 30 years and their live shows keep getting better.
 They are simply the greatest and most spectacular live metal band in the World, and everyone should go see them at least once for an experience they will never forget.

 Rammstein have always been a band that have done exactly what they want.
+They are unique as fingerprints and non plagiarized essays.
 They do what they want on stage, unafraid of sparking controversy and they don’t feel pressured to churn out album after album.
 This years self titled new album arrives 10 years after the last and it sounds incredible.
 Keyboard player Flake has been let off the chains (perhaps literally) and so there is a noticeable increase in Euro Pop and Electronic influences into this Metal bands repertoire.
 The album is fantastic (possibly one of their top 3) and of course many of the tracks have made it into this tours set list.

 And what a set list it is.
 It’s very difficult to pick out highlights, as songs are played from all of their 7 albums.
 Opening with ‘Was Ich Liebe’, gave a slow and unnervingly menacing build as thick black smoke poured from huge towers.
 ‘Deutschland’ and it’s Richard Kruspe remix, gave us perhaps the most anticipated new tracks live performance, and a classic ‘Buck Dich’ reminiscing dance number, complete with light up jump suits for the band.
 ‘Puppe’ was chilling, as a hideous baby spewed black confetti ash from a giant burning pram, as lead singer Till Lindemann tottered around the stage like a the aforementioned puppet.